davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 I'm also indebted to my former advisor, Karl Guillard, for introducing me to this technique and for generally sparking my interest in statistics.

-This function has been cited in two peer-reviewed journal articles (Chue and Yeo, 2022; Findor et al., 2021).
+This function has been cited in three peer-reviewed journal articles (Chue and Yeo, 2022; Findor et al., 2021; Matko and Sedlmeier, 2023).

 <b>Works Cited</b>